 Centrality in Transnational Governance: How Networks of International Institutions shape Power Processes, chapter 2 in New Power Politics: Networks, Governance, and Global Security, ed.
 Deborah Avant and Oliver Westerwinter (Oxford, UK: Oxford University Press, 2016), 19-38.

 Oxford Handbook of Political Networks, ed.
 Jennifer Nicoll Victor, Alexander H. Montgomery, and Mark Lubell.
-Oxford University Press, Oxford, UK, forthcoming.
+Oxford University Press, Oxford, UK, 2017.

 with Charli Carpenter